What Is a Closed-Cycle Gas Turbine?

 #3.
 Isentropic Expansion

 This process will be the opposite of processes 1-2.
-The heated air from the burners or combustion chambers will reach the turbine, & the air will expand inside the turbine, & some works will be done due to expansion.
+The heated air from the burners or combustion chambers will reach the turbine, & the air will expand inside the turbine, & some work will be done due to expansion.

 This process will be an isentropic process, & no heat will be transferred during this process.
 In this process, the volume will increase due to expansion, and pressure will decrease.